gorhill/uMatrix/README.md

 #### Do not remove the `doc` rule!

-This rule is key for µMatrix working well.
+This rule is key for µMatrix to work smoothly.
 This rule did exists in HTTP Switchboard, however it was hidden from view.
 With µMatrix I decided to just give more control.
 So you could delete the rule `* * doc allow`, but this will render µMatrix much more difficult to use.
 I advise you do not delete it from your ruleset.

 #### Regarding broken sites